-Your entire education, from your core classes to your academic major, will focus on the one thing Sterling College does better than anyone else: We educate stewards of the environment.
+Your entire education, from your core classes to your academic major, will focus on the one thing Sterling College does better than anyone else: We advance ecological thinking and action.
 And we do it exceptionally well.

 Sterling’s Green Credentials

-Sterling College’s remarkable commitment to sustainability has garnered national attention, positioning the college as a leader in campus stewardship.
+Sterling College’s remarkable commitment to sustainability has garnered national attention, positioning the college as a leader in campus sustainability efforts.

-The Association for the Advancement of Sustainability in Higher Education offers a fully transparent, self-reporting system called STARS, allowing colleges and universities to track their sustainability performance.
-Sterling College earned a gold rating its first time participating in STARS.
-From more than 700 colleges and universities, Sterling earned the following rankings:
+The Association for the Advancement of Sustainability in Higher Education (AASHE) offers a fully transparent, self-reporting system called STARS, allowing colleges and universities to track their sustainability performance.
+Sterling College has again been awarded a Gold rating with a total score of 78.28.

 No vending machines.
 No soda.
 No mac-n-cheese from a box.
 Welcome to Sterling!